Padres slugger Machado draws first pitch clock violation

 Martinez said the clock will affect how pitches are called.

 “Today the way to alleviate the pressure was having the PitchCom with me,” he said.
 “For the majority of the time (Luis Campusano) was calling the game but if I had a pitch that kind of stood out for me I just pressed it.
 I didn’t wait for him to call it, I was like ‘I want this one.’
 I did it a few times.
-There are times when I like to slow the game down, so that’ll be interesting.
+There are times when I like to slow the game down, so that’ll be interesting.”

 “I thought I was not even going to think about it today and I was definitely conscious about it,” said Martinez, who is moving into the rotation after having a hybrid role last year.
 “I was a little caught by surprise.
 Definitely going to be an adjustment period.”